Primary hypoadrenalism; adrenal failure; addison disease; addison syndrome; adrenal insufficiency; hypoadrenalism

 There may be some clues from simple blood tests, such as a low sodium level or a high potassium level in the blood.
 Diagnosis depends on showing that the secretion of cortisol is low and that the adrenal glands themselves are damaged.
 The most commonly used test is called the short synacthen test, where a hormone similar to pituitary adrenocorticotropic hormone is injected into the bloodstream to stimulate the adrenal glands.
 The cortisol level in the blood is measured immediately before the injection is given and again after 30–60 minutes.
 For more information on diagnosis, see our information leaflet on adrenal insufficiency in the topical issues section of this website.

-Measuring adrenocorticotropic hormone levels in the blood can show whether the adrenal glands themselves are damaged, as damage causes the hormone level to rise.
 Antibodies which act against the adrenal glands can be measured in the blood to show that autoimmunity is the cause of the adrenal damage.
 If other causes besides autoimmunity are suspected, further tests are needed, such as a scan of the adrenal glands.
 Testing is usually done as an outpatient unless the case is critical because of an adrenal crisis.

 Treatment of Addison’s disease is usually managed as an outpatient.
 It consists of cortisol replacement using hydrocortisone tablets (usually taken two to three times a day) and aldosterone replacement using fludrocortisone tablets (usually taken once a day).
 The exact medication regime will vary depending on the individual and should be reviewed at regular intervals.